JasonZhuang19241/AI-jason/JASON/README.md

-this is a perfect AI assistant
+this is a perfect AI assistant, just run face.py and enjoy